InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 1. the presence of a purpose legal basis signal for the respective purpose
 2. the presence of a vendor legal basis signal

-Only if both signals are present for the applicable legal basis in the TC String, the vendor may then process for that purpose.
+Only if both signals are present for the applicable legal basis in the TC String may the vendor process for that purpose.

 ## How to determine if data may be transmitted?<a name="handletcstring"></a>
-According to policies of the Transparency and Consent Framework, a vendor may choose not to transmit data to another vendor for any reason, but a vendor must not transmit data to another vendor without a justified basis for relying on that vendor’s legal basis for processing the personal data.
+According to the policies of the Transparency and Consent Framework, a vendor may choose not to transmit data to another vendor for any reason, but a vendor must not transmit data to another vendor without a justified basis for relying on that vendor’s legal basis for processing the personal data.
 If a vendor has or obtains personal data and has no legal basis for the access to and processing of that data, the vendor should quickly cease collection and storage of the data and refrain from passing the data on to other parties, even if those parties have a legal basis.
 To determine if a vendor has at least one legal basis to process a user’s personal data [see](#detlegalbasis).

 ## Agency guidelines<a name="agencyguide"></a>
 In addition to the vendor guidelines, agencies may want to consider the following details: